syncfusion-content/xamarin-docs/Xamarin/SfAvatarView/AvatarType.md

 The `SfAvatarView` control provides the following five different ways to display the view:

-* `Automatic` - Adds the default image when initalizing without any other source such as image and group.
+* `Automatic` - Adds the default image when initializing without any other source such as image and group.

-* `Initials` - Set the inital value in SfAvatarView.
+* `Initials` - Set the initial value in SfAvatarView.

-* `Custom` - Adds the user custom image in SfAvatatView.
+* `Custom` - Adds the user custom image in SfAvatarView.

-* `AvatarCharacter` - Sets the defalut image in SfAvatarView.
+* `AvatarCharacter` - Sets the default image in SfAvatarView.

-* `Group` - Adds maximum three images or initials in a single SfAvatarview.
+* `Group` - Adds maximum three images or initials in a single `SfAvatarView`.

 ## Automatic

-Automatic type avatar view is used for displaying the default vector image when intilaizing without the initials, custom, or group view types.
+Automatic type avatar view is used for displaying the default vector image when initilaizing without the initials, custom, or group view types.

 {% tabs %}